GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

         This Scorable is reached when the message is from an Agent and only triggers its resolution when receives `agent help`, `connect` or `resume` messages.
 If the user message doesn't match those it is not processed with this Scorable.

-1. Create the `RouterScorable.cs` class in the `HandOff` folder also, using the following code boilerplate.
-The router will be in charge of knowing each message needs to be sent to, either to the agent or the user.
+1. Create a `RouterScorable.cs` class in the `HandOff` folder using the following boilerplate code.
+The router will be in charge of knowing where each message needs to be sent to, either to the agent or the user.

     ```CSharp
+    namespace HelpDeskBot.HandOff
+    {
+        using System;
+        using System.Threading;
+        using System.Threading.Tasks;
+        using Microsoft.Bot.Builder.Dialogs.Internals;
+        using Microsoft.Bot.Builder.Internals.Fibers;
+        using Microsoft.Bot.Builder.Scorables.Internals;
+        using Microsoft.Bot.Connector;

         public class RouterScorable : ScorableBase<IActivity, ConversationReference, double>
         {
             private readonly ConversationReference conversationReference;
             private readonly Provider provider;
             private readonly IBotData botData;

             public RouterScorable(IBotData botData, ConversationReference conversationReference, Provider provider)
             {
                 SetField.NotNull(out this.botData, nameof(botData), botData);
                 SetField.NotNull(out this.conversationReference, nameof(conversationReference), conversationReference);
                 SetField.NotNull(out this.provider, nameof(provider), provider);
             }

             protected override Task DoneAsync(IActivity item, ConversationReference state, CancellationToken token)
             {
                 return Task.CompletedTask;
+            }
         }
     }
     ```